 The sequence of characters is as defined by the wide character encoding method used for the source.
 See section on source representation for further details.

 13. The predefined integer types declared in Standard.
 See 3.5.4(25).

 '''

-Short_Short_Integer
+Short_Short_Integer 8 bit signed

 '''